 About importing call conversions

-Before you start
+Before you begin

 - Track specific information about your calls, such as each call’s type and value for your business, and tie this to the specific ad and keyword that led to the call.

-- Determine which ads and keywords perform best, and use this information to optimise your campaigns to deliver the calls that you value most and that deliver the best return on investment (ROI).
+- Determine which ads and keywords perform best and use this information to optimise your campaigns to deliver the calls that you value most and that deliver the best return on investment (ROI).

 How it works

-Types of calls you can track
+Types of calls that you can track

 With call conversion import, you can track calls that come from your AdWords ads in two different ways: